Image

 • Provide comprehensive, high-quality care at a reasonable cost for both you and TAC.

 • Are PPO (preferred provider organization) plans.
 That means TAC has contracted with a network of doctors, hospitals and other providers for care at reduced rates.
-You don't have to go to n in-network provider for care, but you'll pay less out of your own pocket if you do.
+You don't have to go to an in-network provider for care, but you'll pay less out of your own pocket if you do.

 • Include automatic enrollment in the Aetna Resources for Living Employee Assistance Program (EAP) to help you and your family members cope with life issues relating to work, home and personal relationships.
-You'll also have access to counseling services under the Supplemental Counseling Benefit as well as mental health benefits under your medical plan.

 Return to top